top of page

 Tempo running is one of the most important training components.
 It's essentially a fast run but not flat out.
 The objective is to improve the fastest pace you can sustain throughout a run.
 I'll explain what tempos are and why we do them.

-When you run fast you produce lactic acid and if this builds up exponentially you will start to feel the burn and have to slow down.
-However, as I'll explain, later lactic acid is not actually a bad thing,* the main culprit is actually hydrogen ions.
-It's these ions that if not cleared build up and make your muscles more acidic, which then interferes with the muscles nerve endings and causes the problems you experience including jelly legs at the end of a race!
+When you run fast you produce lactate and if this builds up exponentially you will start to feel a burn and have to slow down.
+However, as I'll explain later, lactate is not actually a bad thing,* the main culprit is actually hydrogen ions.
+It's these ions that make your muscles more acidic, which then interferes with the muscles nerve endings and causes the problems you experience including jelly legs at the end of a race!

-Just prior to the paces at which lactic acid levels rise exponentially there are a series of paces that you can sustain.
-Lactic acid levels remain relatively steady at these slower paces but then start to rise when you go faster.
-It's commonly referred to by coaches as your your lactate threshold point although that's not really a great term as it isn't a single point where this occurs.
-Instead think of a more gradual curve on a graph indicating rises in lactic acid.
-The graph would have pace along the horizontal axis and lactic acid levels and heart rates on the vertical axis.
-You can refer to points on the plotted curve of rising lactic acid as inflection points and it's this series of points that we look at when ascertaining heart rates from the lab testing and not one sudden threshold point.
-We place my tempo pace between two of these inflection points, so it's a pace range and not an exact single pace.
+Just prior to the paces at which lactate levels rise exponentially there are a series of paces that you can sustain.
+Lactate levels are elevated above resting levels but remain steady at these slower paces but then start to rise when you go faster.
+It's commonly referred to as your lactate threshold when the lactate shifts from resting levels to elevated but stable levels and lactate turn point when the lactate shifts to elevated but unstable levels.
+Think of a gradual curve on a graph indicating rises in lactate, the x axis is your speed and the y axis you lactate levels & heart rate levels.
+You can refer to points on the plotted curve of rising lactate as inflection points and it's this series of points that we look at from the lab testing and not one sudden threshold point.
+We place tempo pace between two of these inflection points, so it's a pace range and not an exact single pace.

 So why do we want to know all this?

-When you run, even at slow paces, you are continually producing and clearing lactic acid but when you exceed a certain pace the rate you produce lactic acid exceeds the rate that you can clear it.
+When you run, even at slow paces, you are continually producing and clearing lactate but when you exceed a certain pace the rate you produce lactic acid exceeds the rate that you can clear it.
 This is based on the availability of oxygen.
-As you run faster you need more oxygen and if your oxygen uptake falls behind the demand then you will enter a state where lactic acid increases and eventually it does so exponentially.
-We observe this happening in the lab and can produce our graph with the inflection points shown.
-So were are simply trying to find out when your oxygen demand isn't being met by the amount of oxygen being delivered.
+As you run faster you need more oxygen and if your oxygen uptake falls behind the demand then you will enter a state where lactate increases and eventually it does so exponentially.
+We observe this happening in the lab and can produce a graph with the inflection points shown.
+So were are trying to find out when your oxygen demand isn't being met by the amount of oxygen being delivered.

-However, if you run fairly fast and very close to this lactic acid turn point you can still deliver enough oxygen and therefore run at a maximal possible pace you can sustain constantly throughout the run.
-This is what we aim to achieve in a threshold or tempo run.
-We're simply trying to keep our pace at a point where we can still meet the oxygen demand.s
+However, if you run fairly fast and very close to the lactate turn point you can still deliver enough oxygen and therefore run at a max pace you can sustain constantly throughout the run.
+This is what we aim to achieve in some of our faster threshold or tempo runs.
+We're simply trying to keep our pace at a point where we can still meet the oxygen demands. you can also use slower tempos for longer durations runs.

 I prefer to use the term tempo run as opposed to threshold run due to the misconception about it being a single point of going from aerobic to anaerobic.

-So during out tempo we’re running at the quickest pace to meet the oxygen demand and if we do this repeatedly over a lengthy period of time we will gradually adapt so that this pace improves and we can therefore sustain a faster race pace!**
+During some of our faster tempos we’re running at the quickest pace where we still meet our oxygen demands and if we do this repeatedly over a lengthy period of time we will gradually adapt so that the pace at the lactate turn point improves - we can therefore sustain a faster race pace!**

 How do we determine tempo pace?

-You can also work out a tempo pace and use a gps watch to monitor this pace.
-A good way of doing this approach is to base the tempo pace on the pace you could sustain for an hour in a race.
+You can use a gps watch to help monitor your pace.
+A good way of doing this is to base the high tempo or faster tempo pace on the pace you could sustain for about an hour in a race.
 So which of your personal bests is close to an hour?
 For some it could be their 10k pace, for others it might be 10 miles and for a world class male it might be their half marathon.
-My tempo is somewhere between my 10 mile and half marathon pb.
+My high tempo is somewhere between my 10 mile and half marathon pb.

 However, it's not this simple as I use more than one tempo pace.
-I'll run a 20 minute tempo at closer to 10 miles pace and 30 minute tempo at closer to half marathon pace.
+I'll run a 20 minute tempo at closer to 9 miles /15km pace and a 30 minute tempo at closer to half marathon pace.

 Scientists will refer to vOBLA which is the velocity at onset of blood lacate accumulation and this roughly corresponds to the pace that you can sustain for an hour.
 Scientists also refer to VAT which is is the velocity at anaerobic threshold.
-However it might be the case that your marathon pace or VM is better for running close to VAT.
+However it might be the case that your marathon pace or VM / MP is better for you.
 So this would be a slower tempo.

 Intermediate and advanced runners -